Maidenhead United F.C.: History

 Maidenhead Football Club was established in October 1870, with the club's first match played on 17 December 1870 against Windsor Home Park at Bond's Meadow.
 They were one of the fifteen clubs to play in the inaugural FA Cup competition in 1871–72, beating Marlow 2–0 in the first round before losing 3–0 at Crystal Palace.
 The club reached the quarter finals the following season, eventually losing 4–0 to Oxford University.
 The club were quarter-finalists again in 1873–74 – losing 7–0 at Royal Engineers – and 1874–75, when they were beaten 1–0 at Old Etonians.
 Maidenhead Temperance and Boyne Hill both merged into the club in 1891.

 Maidenhead were founder members of the Southern League in 1894, joining Division Two.
 They finished bottom of the division in its inaugural season and again in 1898–99 and 1899–1900, before leaving the league in 1902.
 The club subsequently dropped into the West Berkshire League and the Berks and Bucks League.
 They won the West Berkshire League at the first attempt and were runners-up in 1903–04, before joining the new Great Western Suburban League alongside Maidenhead Norfolkians in 1904.

-Following a meeting in April 1919 Maidenhead Norfolkians merged into the club, after which the club colours were changed from black and red stripes to black and white.
-They won the Great Western Suburban League in 1919–20, after which the club was renamed Maidenhead United.
+Following a meeting in April 1919 Maidenhead Norfolkians merged into the club.
+The newly-united won the Great Western Suburban League in 1919–20, after which the club was renamed Maidenhead United.
 The club were runners-up in the Great Western Suburban League in 1920–21, before joining Division One of the Spartan League in 1922.
 They won the Division One title in 1926–27, before being placed in Division One West in 1928 amidst league reorganisation.
 The club were Division One West runners-up in 1928–29 before being placed in the Premier Division the following season.

 Maidenhead were Premier Division runners-up in 1930–31 and went on to win the league the following season.
 Although the club finished in the bottom half of the table in 1932–33, they won the Premier Division title for a second time in 1933–34.
 In 1935–36 they reached the semi-finals of the FA Amateur Cup, losing 4–1 to Ilford at Upton Park.
 After the outbreak of World War II in 1939, the club joined the Great Western Combination, finishing as runners-up in 1944–45.
 They then joined the newly formed Corinthian League.
 The club won the league's Memorial Shield in 1956–57 and were league champions the following season.
 In 1960–61 they reached the first round of the FA Cup for the first time since the formation of the Football League, losing 5–0 at Colchester United; the club went on to win the Corinthian League for a second time at the end of the season.
 After winning the league again in 1960–61, they won the league and Memorial Shield double in 1961–62.